kieranjwhite/fezier/README.md

 rtu_initFastATan(DRAW_ATAN_DIVISORS, G_p_globals->p_rtu);
 rtu_initFastDiv(DRAW_DIV_LIMIT, G_p_globals->p_rtu);

+uint32 w=640;
+uint32 h=480;

 /* devicePixelRatio indicates the display's pixel density, larger
  * values indicate a larger DPI.
 This is used to decide on the optimum
  * rendering quality required for the current display.
  * A value of -1 ensures that scene is rendered at full resolution.
- * 1 is a good value or 150dpi devices, 2 for retina-type displays.
+ * 1 is a good value for 150dpi devices, 2 for retina-type displays.
  * Other positive floating point values can also be provided.
  */
-uint32 w=640;
-uint32 h=480;
+float32 devicePixelRatio=-1;
 uint32 *p_pixels=rtu_memAlloc(w*h);
 if(!p_pixels) {
    printf("malloc failure");